 Portion size matters

 “Whether it’s carbs, gluten, or white sugar, people will often tell me what they aren’t eating, and then ask why giving up that particular thing hasn’t helped them lose weight,” Collingwood says.
 “I try to help my clients realize that giving up certain foods isn’t the answer.
 Even ‘healthy’ food can cause weight gain if you’re overeating them!”
 Having an idea of proper portions can help the scale tip in your favor.
 While it can be challenging recalling appropriate serving sizes for every single thing, it can help to know what an acceptable serving is for higher-calorie foods you often eat.
 (Almonds, peanut butter, olive oil, and avocado, for example.)
-These 9 genius portion-control tricks can help you commit proper serving sizes to memory.

 Be more mindful